team142/ng-postgrest/README.md

   - ~~Table selection~~
   - ~~Table pagination~~
   - ~~Table pagination size~~
-  - Simple queries (Equals only, AND only)
+  - Simple queries (AND only)
-  - Complex queries
+  - Complex queries (Support for AND, OR)
   - ~~Update row~~ (**currently testing for non-text fields**)
-  - Insert row
+  - Insert new row
-  - Delete row
+  - Delete row (with confirmation)
   - Security headers
   - Persisting default
   - Saving & loading settings (Google drive)